Nonac/PIMS/Report/System_implementation/README.md

 ##### Web and desktop controller
 The controller logics for web was built in this sprint as the data structure for this part had already been confirmed.
 We also implemented the CSS style sheets for front-end web pages and tested the communication between web and the controller.

-Since the functionalities in web side are almost done, we start controller's development.
-In this sprint, we finished all functionalities in server's controller, except vehicle history query.
+Since the functionalities in web side were almost done by now, we could start the development of the controller.
+In this sprint, we finished all functionalities in the server controller, except vehicle history query.

 More specifically, the controller was now able to update the balance in customers' account.
 When the car enters the parking garage, record the time of entry.
 When the car leaves the parking garage, the time of departure needs to be recorded.
 According to the difference between the time of entering and leaving, the user's parking cost is calculated, and the account balance is obtained from the database and updated.